 This year’s Fellowship is now at the shortlist stage, with applications received from a strong field of established UK journalists, writers, documentary makers and digital media professionals.
-Outline proposals were expected to address one or more themes or questions that are relevant to the Foundation’s programme.
+Outline proposals were expected to address one or more themes or questions that are relevant to the Foundation’s programmeme.
 The successful applicant will receive financial and editorial support over one year to produce a body of work that communicates alternative, economically coherent ideas in an engaging way.

 Watch this short video to find out more about the Journalist Fellowship.

 The Journalist Fellowship 2018 follows hot on the heels of the successful publication earlier this year of The Growth Delusion, a thought-provoking book written by the first recipient of our Fellowship, David Pilling.
 In The Growth Delusion, author and prize-winning journalist David Pilling explores how economists and their cult of growth have hijacked our policy making and infiltrated our thinking about what makes societies work.
-And he offers a series of suggestions for how we can embrace better yardsticks to measure a happier, more sustainable world.
-Former UN Secretary-General, Kofi Annan, called the book “A witty guide to the essential question: what is economic growth for and how can it be harnessed to improve the lives of people in poor countries as well as rich ones”.

 This year’s Fellowship has now closed and applications are currently being reviewed.
 Shortlisted candidates will be invited to interview with a panel of judges on Monday 18 June 2018 in central London.
 Once the Fellowship has been awarded, the successful candidate will have maximum of a year to produce the work.
 The Foundation will provide ongoing support throughout the project and will work with the successful applicant to disseminate the final work to a wide audience.